Excel XLOOKUP Function (Modern Lookup) – Examples & Practice

 =XLOOKUP(lookup_value, lookup_array, return_array, [if_not_found], [match_mode], [search_mode])

-- [if_not_found]: Optional fallback value when no match is found.
+- [if_not_found]: Optional value if no match is found.

 What it does